knative/docs/eventing/samples/gcp-pubsub-source/README.md

    [`MY_GCP_PROJECT` placeholder](https://cloud.google.com/resource-manager/docs/creating-managing-projects)
    in [`gcp-pubsub-source.yaml`](./gcp-pubsub-source.yaml) and apply it.

-   If you're in the samples directory, you can replace and apply in one command:
+   If you're in the samples directory, you can replace `MY_GCP_PROJECT` and apply in one command:

    ```shell
     sed "s/MY_GCP_PROJECT/$PROJECT_ID/g" gcp-pubsub-source.yaml | \
         kubectl apply --filename -
    ```

-   If you are replacing it manually, do so, then apply the resulting YAML:
+   If you are replacing `MY_GCP_PROJECT` manually, then make sure you apply the resulting YAML:

    ```shell
    kubectl apply --filename gcp-pubsub-source.yaml